svt/orm/README.md

 # ORM: Origin Routing Machine

+NOTE: ORM IS NO LONGER MAINTAINED ACTIVELY BY SVT.
+SO, ISSUES, PULL REQUESTS ETC WILL MOST LIKELY NOT BE HANDLED.
+THANKS TO ALL INVOLVED DURING IT'S LIFECYCLE.

 ## What it is

 ORM is a reverse proxy configuration generator.
 It generates configuration for HAProxy and Varnish to perform HTTP routing and rewriting, backed by a user friendly YAML config format called ORM rules with built-in collision detection.